hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/attestation-interface.md

 int verify_attestation(
     uint8_t* attestation,
     uint32_t attestation_length,
+    uint8_t expected_statement,
-    uint32_t expected_statement[32],
+    uint32_t expected_statement_length,
     uint8_t* expected_code_id,
     uint32_t expected_code_id_length);
 ```
 The `verify_attestation` accepts as input the attestation to be verified,
-the expected 32-byte statement computed by the caller (which will have to match the attestation statement),
+the expected statement computed by the caller (which will have to match the attestation statement),
 and the expected identity of the code computed by the caller (which will have to match the code identity included in the attestation).
 It returns `0` on error.